 Some anglers suggest changing your braid about once a year, but I can confidently recommend 2 years!
 Especially the Power Pro will just keep on being smooth and strong, and so changing it before its time is up isn’t a very smart or economical move.

-Pro Tip: If you’ve still got enough line on your reel spool, you can also flip your braid, as one half of it practically remains unused on your reel.
+Pro Tip: If you’ve still got enough line on your reel spool, you can also reverse your braid, as one half of it practically remains unused on your reel.
 Simply spool it onto an empty line spool and then put it back on.
 Boom!
 You now basically have a new line on your reel and saved some money.
 Good to go for another 2 years with the same old fishing line!